Colonel E.H. Taylor Jr. Amaranth Grain Of The Gods

 History

-Colonel E.H.
-Taylor Jr. Amaranth Grain Of The Gods was founded by a visionary in the whiskey world with a creativity that was years ahead of its time.
-In 1869, Taylor purchased a small distillery situated on the banks of the Kentucky River.
-Christened the distillery OFC (OFC was an abbreviation for Old Fire Copper) Distillery, where he began renovating and modernizing the plant by purchasing copper fermentation tanks, new grain grinding equipment and unique, columnar stills.
-During his tenure, Taylor also implemented several innovative distilling techniques, including aging whiskey in climate-controlled rickhouses.
-At the time, other distilleries were still not aging their bourbon.
-In order to make their spirits palatable, some distillers and retailers added juices and syrups to sweeten their bourbon, while others added acid and tobacco to give their bourbon its signature amber hue.
-Armed with distilling experience and a political pedigree, Taylor, together with Treasury Secretary John G. Carlisle, was instrumental in passing the Bottled-In-Bond Act of 1897 (27 C.F.R.
-5.21).
-The act required that any spirit labeled as "Bonded" or "Bottled-in-Bond" be the product of one distiller at one distillery during one distillation season.
-In addition, the Act required that bonded spirits be aged in a federally bonded warehouse under U.S. government supervision for at least four years and bottled at 100 proof.
-Amaranth was originally cultivated by the Aztecs and is know as the “Grain of the Gods.”
-This ancient grains is similar to wheat, but offers a complex taste with subtle flavors.
+E.H.
+Taylor Amaranth Grain Of The Gods Bourbon is crafted by a true innovator whose vision was ahead of his time.
+In 1869, E.H.
+Taylor acquired a small distillery located in Frankfurt Kentucky on the edge of the Kentucky River.
+It was originally named The Old Fire Copper Distillery.
+There he began renovating and modernizing the plant by purchasing copper fermentation tanks, new grain grinding equipment, and unique, columnar stills.
+During his time there, Taylor implemented several innovative distilling techniques, including aging whiskey in climate-controlled Rick houses.
+Other distilleries weren't aging their bourbon, they were adding juices and syrups to sweeten their bourbon, while others added acid and tobacco.
+Instead, E.H.
+Taylor used his distilling experience and political pedigree, to partner with Treasury Secretary John G. Carlisle.
+Together they were instrumental in changing history.
+In 1897 they passed the Bottled-In-Bond Act.
+This meant that any spirit labeled as "Bonded" or "Bottled-in-Bond" must be the product of only one distiller, one distillery, during one distillation season.
+Additionally, the Act required that bonded spirits were supervised by the U.S. government for at least four years and to be bottled at least 100 proof, in federally bonded warehouses.
+This fine bourbon is crafted from hand-selected barrels and is bottled directly from the barrel at more than 125 proof.
+It represents the way bourbon was produced in the days before Prohibition when Edmund Haynes Taylor, Jr. was the owner of Buffalo Trace Distillery.

 Please drink responsibly, you must be at least 21 years of age to drink alcoholic beverages.